AndrewC1998/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate Mathematics with Statistics student who specialises in computational statistics, changepoint detection and wavelet analysis.
-I am currently undertaking a MSc in Statistics (Theory and Methods) at Imperial College London.
+I am a graduate Mathematics with Statistics student who specialised in computational statistics, changepoint detection and wavelet analysis.
+I completed an MSc in Statistics (Theory and Methods) at Imperial College London and am currently undertaking a PhD in Statistics under the supervision of [Professor Emma McCoy](https://www.imperial.ac.uk/people/e.mccoy) and [Dr. Ed Cohen](https://www.imperial.ac.uk/people/e.cohen).

 Moreover, I was a Google Summer of Code 2018 open source developer working on creating and maintaining a package for R Project for Statistical Computing.
 This package is called changepoint.online, and alongside developing the package, I also developed new statistical methods.
 My research involved the creation of new changepoint detection methods which are online versions of the statistical methods PELT and ECP.
 I have continued to develop changepoint methods and have taken part in Google Summer of Code 2019.
 Over the 2019 period, I added second order structure to changepoint detection within the changepoint package.
+This year, I completed my Masters thesis on identifiability of self-exciting point processes.